GFeet/OSMistress/README.md

 There is currently no way to obtain the image resources and other material for the application to run properly.

 **This will be added soon...**

+## Modding Guide

+**Coming soon...**

+## Submitting your mod

+* To submit your mod, you need to create a pull request with your mod's .js file in the proper directory.

+**This system is still in development and will most likely change...**